xuset/idb-kv-store/README.md

 Retrieves the value at `key`.
 When the value is retrieved, `cb` is called with `cb(err, value)`.
 If the retrieval was successful then `err` will be null.
 If `cb` is undefined then a promise is returned instead.
 If the key does not exist then undefined is returned as the `value`; no error is raised.

+### `store.getMultiple(keys, [cb])`

+Works similar to `store.get` but for an array of keys.
+The result will be an array, containing a `value` for each key if it was found.
+If no value was found for a key, the array will contain `undefined` at that index; no error is raised.
+Passing the same key twice will result in the same reference being included twice in the result.

 ### `store.remove(key, [cb])`

 Removes the given key from the store and calls `cb(err)` upon completion. `err` is null if the removal was successful.
 If the key did not exist before the removal, the removal is still considered successful.
 If `cb` is undefined then a promise is returned.